-If you're good with numbers and enjoy negotiating and communicating, this could be the job for you
+If you're resilient, good with numbers and enjoy negotiating and communicating, a career as a purchasing manager could be for you

-Purchasing managers are responsible for buying the best quality equipment, goods and services, at the most competitive prices, to enable a company or organisation to operate.
-They work in a range of sectors for many different organisations, often overseeing supply chain management and procurement, sometimes on a worldwide scale.
+Purchasing managers are responsible for buying the best quality equipment, goods and services at the most competitive prices to enable a company or organisation to operate.
+You can work in a range of sectors for many different types of organisation.

 As a purchasing manager, you'll need to:

-- produce reports and statistics using computer software;
+- produce reports and statistics on spending and saving

 - train and supervise the work of other members of staff.

-- Senior managers and purchasing directors can expect to earn between £50,000 and £100,000 especially in large organisations.
+- Senior professionals and directors can expect to earn between £50,000 and £100,000, especially in large organisations.

 Income figures are intended as a guide only.